POSTED: 4 Jun 2025

 What is Ozempic?

-Ozempic is a prescription only injectable medication that contains semaglutide.
+Ozempic is a prescription-only injectable medication that contains semaglutide.
 It was originally licensed for managing type 2 diabetes.
 In recent years, however, it has exploded in popularity as a weight loss treatment.
 Semaglutide works by mimicking a natural hormone in the body called GLP-1.
 This hormone helps regulate blood sugar, slows down how quickly your stomach empties and suppresses appetite.
 These effects not only improve glucose control but also make it easier to lose weight.

 Does Ozempic Cause Hair Loss?